-Know that hens do have a lot of predators, and if you let them lay in accordance to the season you may lose a bird anyway.
+Know that hens do have a lot of predators, and if you let them lay in accordance with the season you may lose a bird anyway.
 I always kept one rooster in order to protect the hens.

 Once a predator knows there’s a food source they will return.
 There are some who simply say that it is an unhealthy habit to start.
 I say if you want to do it, do it.
 Know that it is an additional fire hazard.
 We’ve written about potential fire hazards in the past.

 All animals need dark and light.
 Adding additional lighting can cause health problems and make them age faster.
 Know this before you do it.
 If you want eggs all year round it is a consideration.
 Hens lay their eggs in accordance with the fall and spring equinox.

 If you do this, then try to not go above the lowest time right before fall.
 That way, you won’t be giving them too much additional light so they can still naturalize themselves for winter.
 It will be cold and you do want nature to in some way protect them.

 Do Install Cardboard

 If your windows aren’t covered, remember to leave some of the windows open to provide air ventilation for your birds.
 You don’t want soggy girls gathering in your coop; that is a hotbed for disease.

 If you’re not planning on doing any Forced Laying or installing heat lamps then consider installing this.
 All you really need is time and a staple gun.

 Putting this extra insulation in your coop will help keep your girls sheltered and wick away dampness caused by the extra moisture caused by drafts and cold.
 If it gets damaged, then just take it off and throw it away.

 Remember that they do grow under feathers in the cold.
 They may not need heat lamps or extra lighting, but they do need shelter.